vtnerd/monero-lws/README.md

 ## Docker
+Data is stored at `/home/monero-lws/.bitmonero/light_wallet_server` by default, and be modified by `--db-path` at runtime.

+### Latest Stable Release
+Docker image for latest stable release can be fetched via:

+  * `docker pull ghcr.io/vtnerd/monero-lws`
+  * `docker pull vtnerd/monero-lws`

+Users of this tag should never expect a DB migration issue, provided they never "downgrade" to a prior major version.

+### Supported Releases
+Docker images for `0` and `0.3` are provided.
+The major number refers to backwards incompatible DB changes, and the minor revision refers to new features that could cause instability.
+Stability minded users can use these tags while they are still listed as officially supported here in the README or on the Docker overview page.

+  * `docker pull ghcr.io/vtnerd/monero-lws:0`
+  * `docker pull vtnerd/monero-lws:0`
+  * `docker pull ghcr.io/vtnerd/monero-lws:0.3`
+  * `docker pull vtnerd/monero-lws:0.3`

 ### Alpha Release

 Docker image for the `master` (alpha) branch can be fetched via:

   * `docker pull ghcr.io/vtnerd/monero-lws:master`
   * `docker pull vtnerd/monero-lws:master`